priyankakpathak/priyankakpathak.github.io/_drafts/2020-07-05-ARM64-peephole-optimizations.md

 comments: true
 ---

-This is the 3rd of the blog posts series that talks about ARM64 performance investigation for .NET core.
+This is the 3rd of the blog posts series that talks about ARM64 performance investigation for .NET 5.
 You can read previous blogs at:
 *  [Part 1 - ARM64 performance of .Net Core](..\2020-06-30-Dotnet-Arm64-Performance).
 *  [Part 2 - Memory barriers in ARM64](..\2020-07-02-ARM64-Memory-Barriers).